Earth5R

 THE CITY OF TOURISTS, OR CITY FOR TOURISTS?

-The promotion of Barcelona as a brand, making it the largest tourist affluence in the world, has been continuing since the 1992 Summer Olympics by the public-private consortium Turisme Barcelona.
+The promotion of circular economy in Barcelona as a brand, making it the largest tourist affluence in the world, has been continuing since the 1992 Summer Olympics by the public-private consortium Turisme Barcelona.
 The tourism that was initially perceived as a creator of jobs, is now resented by the local residents due to widening social inequalities and conflicts the industry entails.

 Locals perceive tourists as a nuisance, the reason for their poor quality of life.
 (Bloomberg)